rgiordan/zaminfluence/README.md

 repo_loc <- Sys.getenv("REPO") # Or just set to the correct directory path
 InitializePython(file.path(repo_loc, "venv/bin/python"))
 ```
-This will tell R to use your virtual environment's python.
+This will tell R to use your virtual environment's python, where you've
+installed the necessary python libraries.
+You can then
+use the `zaminfluence` functions.

-## Done, possibly!
+## Done, hopefully!

-You should now be able to use the functions on your own regressions.
-You can
-look at the `examples/regression_intuition/intuition.ipynb` notebook and
-associated library, `intuition_2_lib.R`, for examples.
-Some paltry documentation
-can be found in the function comments.
-You'll want to first run your regression,
-then call `GetInfluence` first, then `AnalyzeInfluence`, and then the other
-functions as necessary.
+See the files in the examples directory for example useage.
+Please
+submit an issue or email us if you have any questions or comments!